jvitku/nengo_1.4/README.txt

 Together, these two packages provide platform-independent tool for simulating hybrid neural systems usable e.g. for robotic applications.

 --------------------------- PREREQUISITES

-If you want to install entire Nengo-ros multiproject, see http://nengoros.wordpress.com/ or https://github.com/jvitku/nengoros
+If you want to install the entire Nengo-ros multiproject (recommended), see http://nengoros.wordpress.com/ or clone the repository on https://github.com/jvitku/nengoros

-If you want to install just the modified Nengo simulator, see the next chapter.
+If you want to install just the modified Nengoros simulator (with precompiled rosjava libraries), see the next chapter.

 --------------------------- INSTALLATION

-Original build system is moved from maven to Gragle.
+Original build system is moved from maven to Gradle.

 Standalone installation is handled by the script: ./installStandalone .